Buffy the Vampire Slayer: Undeveloped spinoffs

 The popularity of Buffy and Angel has led to attempts to develop more on-screen ventures in the fictional 'Buffyverse'.
 These projects remain undeveloped and may never be greenlit.
 In 2002, two potential spinoffs were in discussion: Buffy: The Animated Series and Ripper.
 Buffy: The Animated Series was a proposed animated TV show based on Buffy; Whedon and Jeph Loeb were to be executive producers for the show, and most of the cast from Buffy were to return to voice their characters.
 20th Century Fox showed an interest in developing and selling the show to another network.
 A three-minute pilot was completed in 2004 but was never picked up.
 Whedon revealed to The Hollywood Reporter: "We just could not find a home for it.
-We had six or seven hilarious scripts from our own staff – and nobody wanted it."
-Writer Jane Espenson has teasingly revealed small extracts from some of her scripts for the show.Ripper was originally a proposed television show based upon the character of Rupert Giles portrayed by Anthony Stewart Head.
+We had six or seven hilarious scripts from our own staff–and nobody wanted it."
+Writer Jane Espenson has teased small extracts from some of her scripts for the show.Ripper was originally a proposed television show based upon the character of Rupert Giles portrayed by Anthony Stewart Head.
 More recent information has suggested that if Ripper were ever made, it would be a TV movie or a DVD movie.
 There was little heard about the series until 2007 when Joss Whedon confirmed that talks were almost completed for a 90-minute Ripper special on the BBC with both Head and the BBC completely on board.

 In 2003, a year after the first public discussions on Buffy: The Animated Series and Ripper, Buffy was nearing its end.
 Espenson said during the time spin-offs were being discussed, "I think Marti talked with Joss about Slayer School and Tim Minear talked with him about Faith on a motorcycle.
 I assume there was some back-and-forth pitching."
 Espenson has revealed that Slayer School might have used new slayers and potentially included Willow Rosenberg, but Whedon did not think that such a spinoff felt right.